PCHAIN Hits Market Cap of $37.27 Million (PI)

-PCHAIN (CURRENCY:PI) traded down 11.4% against the dollar during the one day period ending at 0:00 AM E.T. on November 16th.
-During the last seven days, PCHAIN has traded 14.4% higher against the dollar.
-One PCHAIN coin can now be purchased for $0.0457 or 0.00000077 BTC on major exchanges.
-PCHAIN has a total market capitalization of $37.27 million and approximately $3.44 million worth of PCHAIN was traded on exchanges in the last 24 hours.
+PCHAIN (CURRENCY:PI) traded 11.4% lower against the US dollar during the one day period ending at 22:00 PM Eastern on November 17th.
+During the last week, PCHAIN has traded up 14.4% against the US dollar.
+One PCHAIN coin can currently be purchased for approximately $0.0457 or 0.00000077 BTC on cryptocurrency exchanges.
+PCHAIN has a total market cap of $37.27 million and $3.44 million worth of PCHAIN was traded on exchanges in the last 24 hours.

 Here’s how similar cryptocurrencies have performed during the last 24 hours: